allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 out what will happen from Mesos and Marathon issues and pull requests.

 ## Summary
+To sum up, Marathon is nice Mesos framework for installations up to thousands applications.
+If you
-To sum up, marathon is nice Mesos framework for small installations.
-If you have more than thousands application and more then 10k tasks you will hit the wall.
+have more than thousands application and more then 10k tasks you will hit the wall.